ericglau/HyperledgerBesuGenerators/besu-appsody-stacks/java-besu-plugins/README.md

 `appsody run`

 ## Iterative development
 Any changes you make to Java files or build.gradle will be automatically redeployed to the container within seconds.
+When the sample project is running, simply refresh http://localhost:9545/metrics to see the updated results after you make code changes.